shandley/hecatomb/docs/pythonTutorialPt3.md

 [![](img/pythonTutViralCounts.png)](img/pythonTutViralCounts.png)

-There are a couple of other options on how to display this data as you can see that the number of families is making this chart harder to interpret in this way via either a Heatmap or Bubble Plot with example code provided below.
+There are a couple of other options on how to display this data as you can see that the number of families is making this chart hard to interpret.
+You could look at either a Heatmap or Bubble Plot.

 **Heatmap**
 ```python